stephch/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: By adding the naked twins technique to eliminate further possibilities in the remaining boxes, we are allowing the constraint propagation to reduce the puzzle even more, reaching closer to a potential solution.
+A: Naked twins are two boxes of the same unit sharing the two same possible values.
+In this case, we know that the values can only be in these two boxes.
+Consequently, the values can be eliminated as possible values from the unit's remaining boxes.
+We use this constraint propagation technique to prune the search space and solve the naked twins problem.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: To solve the diagonal sudoku problem, we add additional constraint on the units shared by boxes, that is all the boxes that are located on a diagonal belongs to a unit so there could only be one of each of the digit present in one diagonal.
+A: By considering the diagonals as a new unit.
+We impose a new constraint that all boxes in the diagonal have to be different.
+Consequently when we remove all solved values in a unit from the possible values of all remaining unsolved boxes, we are pruning the search space and can solve the diagonal sudoku problem.

 ### Install